Ruth Ann Minner: Early life and education

-Ruth Ann Coverdale was born on January 17, 1935, in Milford, Delaware.
+Ruth Ann Coverdale was born on January 17, 1935, in Milford, Delaware, the daughter of Mary Ann (Lewis), a homemaker, and Samuel Coverdale, a sharecropper.
 While growing up, she left high school at age 16 to help support her family.
 Subsequently, she married Frank Ingram with whom she had three children: Frank Jr., Wayne, and Gary.
 When she was 32 her husband died suddenly of a heart attack in 1967, leaving her a single mother with three children.
 She earned her GED in 1968 and later attended Delaware Technical and Community College, while working two jobs to support the family.
 In 1969 she married Roger Minner and they operated a family towing business, the Roger Minner Wrecker Service.
 Roger Minner died of lung cancer in 1991.

 Professional and political career

 Minner began her political career as a clerk in the Delaware House of Representatives and as a receptionist in the office of Governor Sherman W. Tribbitt.
 In 1974 she was elected to the State House as a member of the "Watergate Class," a group of newly elected legislators from both parties, who came into office on a "good government" mission and a strong sense of their ability to make significant improvements.
 Minner rose to become Delaware's most powerful female politician, but she did it in a very conventional way, representing a rural, small town constituency, and building relationships and expertise by working in the legislative process over many years.
-She served four terms in the State House, from the 1975/1976 session through the 1981/82 session.
+She served four terms in the State House, from the 1975/1976 session through the 1981/1982 session.

 At various times she served as House Majority Whip and chair of the powerful Bond Bill Committee.
 She also chaired the Rules Committee.
 In that role she led several successful reforming efforts, including a change that removed the rule allowing Representatives to table roll call votes.
 This rule was used to help schedule votes when only the right combinations of Representatives were on the floor.

-In 1982 Minner was elected to the Delaware Senate and served there from the 1983/1984 session through the 1991/1992 session.
-While in the State Senate Minner sponsored the Delaware Land and Water Conservation Act, a key piece of legislation that protected 30,000 acres (120 km²) of land and created the Delaware Open Space Council.
+In 1982, Minner was elected to the Delaware Senate and served there from the 1983/1984 session through the 1991/1992 session.
+While in the State Senate Minner sponsored the Delaware Land and Water Conservation Act, a key piece of legislation that protected 30,000 acres (120 km2) of land and created the Delaware Open Space Council.
 To fund the activities of this Council the General Assembly created the "Twenty-First Century Fund" from the proceeds of a multimillion-dollar corporate securities lawsuit.
 Elected Lieutenant Governor in 1992, she served two terms from January 19, 1993, to January 3, 2001.
 While in that position she chaired the Minner Commission on Government Reorganization and Effectiveness.